TechDufus/techdufus.github.io/_posts/2021-06-14-remove-overlapping-ip-ranges-from-list-of-cidr-addresses.md

 Install-Module AdminToolkit
 ```

 This function is meant to resolve these errors from Azure when trying to add many CIDR Ip Addresses, but there are duplicates.
-On top of that, removing these manually could take... well.. who knows how long, since you have no idea how many there are?
+On top of that, removing these manually could take... well.. who knows how long, since you have no idea how many conflicts there are?
 You are doomed to `Ctrl + F` and delete the entries until the errors stop, that's it.

 Simply provide your CIDR IP list to my function and poof, you will get a filtered, conflict-free list that Azure will love.